tbarbette/npf-docs/docs/source/tests.rst

 Generic
 -------

-Generic tests are used to do black-box testing, they are L2/L3 generators, packets trace replayers and HTTP generators.
+Generic tests are used to do blackbox testing, they are L2/L3 generators, packets trace replayers and HTTP generators.

 They are generic in the sense that they can be used to